-- Safety Officers / spotters are responsible for maintaining the safety of personnel and property and are permitted to communicate with the deployed systems solely for safety purposes. - Human Supervisors are permitted to communicate with deployed systems, teleoperate deployed systems, activate safety emergency stops, and access Status Data.
+- Safety Officers / spotters are responsible for maintaining the safety of personnel and property and are permitted to communicate with the deployed systems solely for safety purposes. - Operators / pilots are permitted to communicate with deployed UxS systems, teleoperate Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)

+deployed UxS systems, activate safety emergency stops, and access Status Data.